 “Your feelings?
 That’s funny, because you clearly don’t care about anyone else’s.
-I don’t exist only for you to laugh at.”
+I don’t exist only for you to laugh at.
+Not everything is about you!”
 Something about him just wound me up, and now we were arguing.
 I didn’t even understand it myself; we’d been getting on just fine before.

 He started.
 There was an odd expression in his grey eyes.
 “That’s really what you think of me?” he asked softly, the self-assured tone now gone from his voice.
 “It’s not true.
 I do care—”

 “Well I’m not laughing now,” said Sirius angrily.
 “Doesn’t matter anyway – why should I care when you're such a bitch?”

 I wished I was the one holding the pie plate, because then I could have thrown it at him.
 I was tempted to slap him, but I remembered the last time I’d done that he’d just made some suggestive remark about me being unable to keep my hands off him.
 So I held my hands behind my back, as if to make sure neither of them reached out and punched Sirius of their own accord.

 I could think of absolutely nothing to say to him, and as I had no desire to keep talking anyway, I stormed down the hall away from him without another word.
 My eyes began to fill with tears but I blinked them away.
 I generally didn’t cry easily, but he had really set me off by bringing up my insecurities.
 What had started out as petty quibbling had escalated into a very heated argument within minutes, for absolutely no reason.